kercre123/wire-picovoice-pod/README.md

 	- Requires API setup
 	- weatherapi.com is implemented, use the 5th option in `./setup.sh` to set it up
 	- To set a default location, use the `botSetup.sh` script in the `./chipper` directory
-- What's the weather in <location>
+- What's the weather in {location}
 	- Requires API setup
 	- weatherapi.com is implemented, use the 5th option in `./setup.sh` to set it up
 - Im sorry